Navajo Nation company ends bid to buy power plant, mine

 The power plant owners cited cheaper prices for natural gas in deciding to close the power plant.
 An earlier bid by two companies to own and operate the plant fell through because they couldn’t get anyone to commit to buying the power.

 The Navajo Transitional Energy Company had outlined a plan to operate the power plant for 10 more years, running two of the units and using the third for research of clean coal and other technology, Zah said.
-It would sell the energy at a point to be competitive with natural gas and have a lesser tax burden because it’s a tribal entity, Zah said.
+It would sell the energy at a price that would be competitive with natural gas and have a lesser tax burden because it’s a tribal entity, Zah said.

-Already, the majority owner and operator of the power plant, the Salt River Project, has offered 250 employees jobs at other facilities it runs.
-Most accepted, while others retired or declined, SRP spokesman Scott Harelson said.
-About 170 are left, and the utility is going to have some work done by contract employees.
+So far, about 280 Navajo Generating Station employees have accepted new jobs, retired or declined to relocate within the Salt River Project, the power plant’s majority owner and operator, SRP spokeswoman Patty Likens said.
+She said SRP has ensured that all of the plant’s employees will have a job if they are willing to be moved and placed in a new role.
+There are about 265 contractors at the plant, Likens added.

 Peabody Energy, which runs the Kayenta Mine, laid off 40 employees in late February and is sending its last shipment of coal to the power plant before the end of September, company spokeswoman Charlene Murdock said.
 About 300 workers are at the mine.

-Zah said the Navajo Transitional Energy Company would hold a job fair for mine workers later this year.
+The Navajo Transitional Energy Company plans to hold a job fair for mine workers later this year, Zah said.

-Murdock said Peabody applauds those who worked to protect the jobs and preserve the energy source “even though these efforts ultimately couldn’t prevent premature closure of NGS.”
+Peabody applauds those who worked to protect the jobs and preserve the energy source “even though these efforts ultimately couldn’t prevent premature closure of NGS,” Murdock said.

+Navajo Nation Council Speaker Seth Damon said alternative energy, tourism and carbon credits can all help with the loss of jobs.

 The Navajo Generating Station initially was built to move Colorado River water through a series of canals to Arizona’s major metropolitan areas.
-But the operators of the canal, like the power plant owners, said they could turn to natural gas as a cheaper source of energy.
+But the operators of the canal said they, too, could find cheaper energy.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.